sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 #### 3.2.2 Required Code Changes for Base URL Input

-Each kit requires the Base API URL and API keys, those are asked to the user when the streamlit app is launched (API Key is taken from the .env file if production mode is not enabled)
+Each kit requires the Base API URL and API keys.
+These are requested from the user when the Streamlit app is launched (the API key is taken from the `.env` file if production mode is not enabled).
-Base API URL is prefilled with SambaNova cloud API URL and input fields by default contains SambaNova callouts eg. `Insert your SAMBANOVA_API_KEY`
+The Base API URL is prefilled with the SambaCloud API URL, and the input fields contain SambaNova callouts by default; for example `Insert your SAMBANOVA_API_KEY`.

-To change the input fields text and prefilled values, rename the variables and update that are passed under the hood to the SambaNova LangChain wrappers, for this:
+To change the input field text and prefilled values, rename the variables and update the values passed under the hood to the SambaNova LangChain wrappers.
+To do this:

-1- In the [./utils/visual/env_utils.py](./utils/visual/env_utils.py) find and replace all apparitions of
+1. In [./utils/visual/env_utils.py](./utils/visual/env_utils.py), find and replace all occurences of:

 - `SAMBANOVA_API_BASE` to `<CUSTX>_API_BASE`
 - `SAMBANOVA_API_KEY` to `<CUSTX>_API_KEY`

-2- In each kit streamlit app `[kit_name]/streamlit/app.py` find replace all apparitions of
+2. In each kit's Streamlit app `[kit_name]/streamlit/app.py`, find and replace all occurences of

 - `SAMBANOVA_API_BASE` to `<CUSTX>_API_BASE`
 - `SAMBANOVA_API_KEY` to `<CUSTX>_API_KEY`

-3- Change the default prefiled base API URL value in all kit streamlit apps (`[kit_name/streamlit/app.py]`)
+3. Change the default prefilled Base API URL in all kit Streamlit apps (`[kit_name/streamlit/app.py]`):

-- Update the `<CUSTX>_API_BASE` value in the `additional_env_vars` dict for the url of your managed API
+- Update the `<CUSTX>_API_BASE` value in the `additional_env_vars` dictionary for the URL of your managed API:

 ``` python
 additional_env_vars = {'<CUSTX>_API_BASE': 'https://api.sambanova.ai/v1'}